Inger Ottesdotter Rømer: Life

 She was the daughter of Otte Matsson Rømer (1437-1508) and Ingeborg Lydersdatter Struds von Bergen (c.
 1451–1512).
 Lady Ingerd's parents had her marry Lord Nils Henriksson, whose family also had some claim to Austrått Manor in the Trondheimsfjord.
 Thus the important manor of Austrått, with its associated lands, were settled to be Ingerd's share of the family inheritance.
 Her husband became both Chancellor and High Steward of Norway (rikshovmester).
 She was widowed in 1523.

 Her interests also targeted Swedish politics, in addition to Norwegian.
 In 1526 she received the exiled Swedish chancellor Peder Sunnanväder, who had been implicated in the Dalecarlian rebellions.
 Later she practically joined attempts to dethrone King Gustav I of Sweden.
-In 1528 the knight who claimed to be Nils Sture, the elder son of Sten Sture the Younger, the 1512-20 Regent of Sweden (the boy's identity remains controversial to this day: he may have been was the authentic Nils or an impostor), fled to Norway after his defeat and enjoyed the hospitality of Lady Ingerd.
+In 1528 the knight who claimed to be Nils Sture, the elder son of Sten Sture the Younger, the 1512-20 Regent of Sweden (the boy's identity remains controversial to this day: he may have been the authentic Nils or was an impostor), fled to Norway after his defeat and enjoyed the hospitality of Lady Ingerd.
 She had plans to obtain the crown of Sweden for him, taking it from the Stures' kinsman King Gustav Vasa.
 And, more importantly to her, she was planning to marry his daughter, Eline Nilsdatter to the young pretender and make her the Queen.
 Ultimately, nothing came of this and the so-called Daljunkern was executed later in Rostock at request of King Gustav.

 From earlier property disputes and such, Lady Ingerd was an enemy of the Roman Catholic prelate Olav Engelbrektsson, Primate of Norway and Archbishop of Nidaros.
 Archbishop Engelbriktsonn was also a rival in Norway's government with Lady Ingerd's son-in-law Lord Vincens Lunge.
 Lady Inger and her family joined the Lutheran Reformation and promoted it extensively.
 That served as an important impetus for Protestantism in Norway.